 responsibilities.
 This would also give

-the Ministry a chance to investigate the home circumstances of these
+the Ministry a chance to investigate the home circumstances of these children,

-children, she said.
-The Minister
+she said.
+The Minister pointed out

-or abandon their children in terms of the Children's Act of 1960.
+their children in terms of the Children's Act of 1960.
 She said, however, that many children ran

 away from their homes because of poverty, while others were abandoned because